Menu

 About Ahmedabad

-For GCCs with mandates outside the BFSI core, the region’s value proposition has been expanding rapidly.
+For GCCs with mandates outside the BFSI core, the region's value proposition has been expanding rapidly.
 Infineon Technologies chose GIFT City for its first India GCC in March 2025, demonstrating that semiconductor and deep-tech companies are evaluating the location seriously.
-Technip Energies established GIFT City operations in January 2025, bringing large-scale engineering R&D. The Gujarat GCC Policy 2025-30 targets Rs 10,000 crore in investment and 250 new centres statewide by 2030.
-For GCCs entering Ahmedabad/GIFT City now, the employer branding opportunity is significant: shaping the narrative of a market in formation rather than competing for attention in an already crowded ecosystem.
+Technip Energies established GIFT City operations in January 2025, bringing large-scale engineering R&D to the campus.
+The Gujarat GCC Policy 2025-30 targets Rs 10,000 crore in investment and 250 new centres statewide by 2030.

 Deep Dive